monta990/signatures/README.md

 ### Via ZIP (recommended)

-1. Download `signatures-1.4.0.zip` from the [GitHub releases page](https://github.com/monta990/signatures/releases).
+1. Download the zip file from the [GitHub releases page](https://github.com/monta990/signatures/releases).
 2. In GLPI, go to **Setup → Plugins**.
 3. Click **Upload a plugin**.
 4. Select the ZIP and confirm.